davidedelvento/MacOS-Linux-shortcuts/README.md

 3. Clone your fork (or this repository, if you did not fork)

-4. Point autokey to the nested directory `MacOS-Linux-shortcuts`, e.g. by putting a hard or symbolic link to it in `~/.config/autokey/data/`
+4. Point autokey to the directory `add-MacOS-shortcuts-to-Linux`, e.g. by putting a hard or symbolic link to it in `~/.config/autokey/data/`

 ---